The Clear Edge

 • Platform experiments you stopped (didn’t give 90 days)

 Without monthly mapping, these signals stay invisible.
-You’re too close to operations to see the patterns.
-Monthly scanning creates distance—you step back, review signal, spot opportunities.
+You’re too close to operations to see the patterns, but monthly scanning creates distance so you can step back, review signals, and spot opportunities.

-This isn’t brainstorming.
-This is pattern recognition across five signal sources.
-Review monthly.
-Flag 3+ occurrences.
-Test the top 2 opportunities.
+This isn’t brainstorming; it’s pattern recognition across five signal sources.

 Part 1: Conversation Signals (15 minutes)